We advocate for a continuum of care for our family and community members who have intellectual disabilities.

-We are looking to support not only people with DD but also their families who often suffer from the incredible stress of caring for their family members while navigating and fighting the system in order to get appropriate care for their loved one.
+We are looking to support not only people with DD but also their families who often suffer from the incredible stress of caring for their family members isolated in their homes.
+Trying to navigate and fight a system while in the midst of isolated crisis is too much for any person to manage.
+We are here to help.

 Positions